-Alongside this, there are various grants and government initiatives to help businesses grow and survive – after all, making a business work rather than stop trading is a benefit to the UK economy in the long run, so help and advice is regularly available.
+Alongside this, there are various grants and government initiatives to help businesses grow and survive – after all, making a business work rather than stop trading is a benefit to the UK economy, in the long run, so help and advice are regularly available.

 Here’s what to look out for.
 If you recognise that your business is in a similar position, don’t be put off searching for finance – there may still be a solution for you: